GPU-D/.github/profile/README.md

 ## GPU-D

 # Introduction to GPU-D
-GPU-D is developing vendor independent GPU driver and compiler toolchains.
+GPU-D project is developing vendor independent GPU driver and compiler toolchains.